NY regulator sues U.S. OCC over national charters for online lenders

 NEW YORK (Reuters) - New York's banking regulator on Friday sued the U.S. Office of the Comptroller of the Currency over its plan to offer special-purpose charters that would let online lenders and other "fintech" companies do business nationwide, calling the plan "reckless folly."

-In the lawsuit, Maria Vullo, superintendent of the New York Department of Financial Services, said the plan to grant the national charters was "lawless, ill-conceived and destabilizing of financial markets" that are best regulated by the state.
+In the lawsuit, filed in U.S. District Court in Manhattan, Maria Vullo, superintendent of the New York Department of Financial Services, called the plan to grant the national charters "lawless, ill-conceived and destabilizing of financial markets" that are best regulated by the state.

-The complaint, filed in federal court in Manhattan against the OCC and acting Comptroller of the Currency Keith Noreika, seeks to prevent the U.S. banking regulator from offering the charters.
+The lawsuit, against the OCC and acting comptroller Keith Noreika, seeks to prevent the agency from offering the charters.

 "The OCC's reckless folly should be stopped," the complaint says.

-The charters would let internet lenders gouge New York borrowers by locating in states that allow higher rates, the lawsuit says.
-Firms now must be licensed in each state in which they do business.
+The charters would nullify New York's interest rate caps and anti-usury laws, allowing internet lenders to gouge New York borrowers by locating in states that authorize higher rates, the lawsuit says.

-The national licenses also would allow firms to skirt local consumer protection laws and capital standards, the lawsuit says.

-The complaint claims the charter exceeds the agency's authority under the National Banking Act.
+The complaint also claims the charter exceeds the agency's authority under the National Banking Act.

 OCC spokesman Bryan Hubbard declined to comment on the lawsuit.

-The regulator is reviewing comments on its draft licensing manual that describes how it would evaluate the applications, Hubbard said.
+The agency is now reviewing comments on its draft licensing manual describing how it would evaluate applications from fintech companies involved in banking, Hubbard said.
 The comment period ended April 14.

 Late last month, a nationwide organization of state bank supervisors brought a similar lawsuit to prevent the agency from moving forward with the charters.
 That complaint was filed by the Conference of State Bank Supervisors in federal court in Washington.